SaMajerus/pizza-parlor/README.md

   Describe:  Pizza()
-  Test 1:  "It must construct a new 'Pizza' object with all fields initialized.
+  Test 1:  "It should return a new 'Pizza' object with three properties for Size, Toppings and Price, respectively.
 Object is printed with 'console.log' to confirm.   ('To-be-calculated' is a placeholder for the number-value returned in the 'calculatedPrice' field.)"
     Code:
       let newPie = new Pizza("medium", ["pepperoni", "sausage"]);  //Sauce and cheese added by default, currently -- (emphasis on 'currently') console.log(newPie);